-Indiana’s NewsCenter has learned Mayor Tom Henry’s administration favors re-visiting a decision not to build a temporary bridge next to the old bridge that is slated for replacement in 2010.
+Indiana’s NewsCenter has learned that Mayor Tom Henry’s administration favors re-visiting a decision not to build a temporary bridge next to the old bridge slated for replacement in 2010.

 Jeff Neumeyer: ” The Clinton Street Bridge carries more than 26-thousand vehicles a day into downtown.

-Transportation officials originally argued a temporary bridge would cost at least a million dollars, would encroach on ground in Headwaters Park, and that Wells Street and other alternate routes can handle any extra traffic load.
+Transportation officials originally argued a temporary bridge would cost at least a million dollars.
+It would encroach on the ground in Headwaters Park.
+Wells Street and other alternate routes can handle any extra traffic load.

-In a Letter to the Editor in Friday’s Journal Gazette, John Morreale said no temporary bridge would be a big mistake, that among other things, it would cripple access to downtown just as the Harrison Square Project comes on line.
+In a Letter to the Editor in Friday’s Journal Gazette, John Morreale said no temporary bridge would be a big mistake.
+Among other things, it would cripple access to downtown just as the Harrison Square project comes online.

 Morreale is apparently not the only citizen upset about the course of action taken.